 - The Complete Guide to the Lau Islands.

 Another main difference between staying on Viti Levu and the outer islands is that Viti Levu allows for more independent travel with a range of attractions and restaurants to discover around the island.
 On the other hand, the outer islands much of the time the resort is one of the only developments on the island, so you will need to rely on your resort entirely for entertainment and food.

 Price and Inclusions

 Finally, when comparing accommodations, be sure to compare the value of your stay.
-This doesn’t just mean comparing prices on Booking.com, but making sure your accommodation provides all the facilities and activities that you want/need.
+This doesn’t just mean comparing prices on Booking.com and Expedia, but making sure your accommodation provides all the facilities and activities that you want/need.

 Some of the inclusions you might want to compare include:

 - Car parking (if on an island with roads)